Pani Jaisa Piyar: Plot

 Sana's mother Nuzhat wishes to wed Sana off to Adarsh as soon as possible after this, without telling him or his family about Sana's rape.
 But Sana tells Adarsh's mother Arfa anyway, knowing that she will break their engagement the second she hears the news.
 However, Arfa, who is indebted to Nuzhat because she took Arfa's daughter Dua in and raised her as her own so that Arfa could get remarried and live a pleasant life, accepts Sana.
 She tells Sana that she has told Adarsh everything and that he accepts her as well.

 After Sana and Adarsh's wedding, Sana brings the topic up, saying how grateful she is that Adarsh accepted her knowing everything that had happened to her.
 Adarsh however, is unaware of the circumstances, and flips out when Sana tells him everything.
 He is furious that his mother tricked him like this, and believes that Sana was not raped at all, but did everything of her own free will.
 He begins to treat Sana horribly, and restarts his relationship with Sasha, even going so far as to have sexual relations with her.
 When Sana finds out that she is pregnant, Adarsh denies any possibility that the child is his, and claims that Sana must have an abortion because he doesn't want to take care of her illegitimate child.
-Sana, not knowing what to after being accused of so many crimes, and still being in the aftershock of the death of her mother and hanging of her brother, attempts to commit suicide by overdose of sleeping pills.
+Sana, not knowing what to do after being accused of so many crimes, and still being in the aftershock of the death of her mother and hanging of her brother, attempts to commit suicide by overdosing on sleeping pills.
 However, Arfa and Adarsh find her just minutes after the pills take effect and take her to the hospital, and there is no harm done.

 Adarsh tells his parents that he wishes to divorce Sana, and they respond by saying that it is not legal for a man to divorce his wife while she is pregnant.
 Adarsh retaliates by saying that this doesn't apply to him as the child is not his, and his father is outraged at this accusation.
 He tells Adarsh to leave the house, and he does, but not before asking that his father ask Arfa what the truth is.
 Arfa tells him everything, and the father is devastated to hear that he could have had a daughter to take care of all these years.